-Celery, like a consumer appliance, doesn't need much to be operated.
-It has an input and an output, where you must connect the input to a broker and maybe the output to a result backend if so wanted.
-But if you look closely at the back there's a lid revealing loads of sliders, dials, and buttons: this is the configuration.
+Celery, like a consumer appliance, doesn't need much configuration to operate.
+It has an input and an output.
+The input must be connected to a broker, and the output can be optionally connected to a result backend.
+However, if you look closely at the back, there's a lid revealing loads of sliders, dials, and buttons: this is the configuration.

-The default configuration should be good enough for most uses, but there are many things to tweak so Celery works just the way you want it to.
-Reading about the options available is a good idea to get familiar with what can be configured.
+The default configuration should be good enough for most use cases, but there are many options that can be configured to make Celery work exactly as needed.
+Reading about the options available is a good idea to familiarize yourself with what can be configured.
 You can read about the options in the Configuration and defaults reference.

 The configuration can be set on the app directly or by using a dedicated configuration module.
-As an example you can configure the default serializer used for serializing task payloads by changing the task_serializer setting:
+As an example you can configure the default serializer used for serializing task payloads by changing the task\serializer setting: